aadarshp17/My-Projects/MicroCaml Compiler/project5.md

 ## Part (B): Type Checker

 The main purpose of a type system in a programming language is to reduce possibilities for bugs in the programs due to type errors.
-In this part of the project, you will implement a type checker for MicroCaml.
+In this part of the project, I will implement a type checker for MicroCaml.

 ### AST

 Below is the AST type `expr`, which is returned by the parser.
-We provided the lexer and parser generators (ocamllex, ocamlyacc) for this project.
-You can use your own parser from Project 4, but you will have to update it according to the new AST:
 ```ocaml
 (* Binary operators *)
 type op =